Perianal Streptococcal Cellulitis

 What is the definition of Perianal Streptococcal Cellulitis?

 Perianal streptococcal cellulitis is an infection of the area around the anus and rectum.
-The infection is caused by streptococcus bacteria.
+The infection is caused by a type of bacteria called streptococcus.

 What are the alternative names for Perianal Streptococcal Cellulitis?